 - a needle and thread

-- button, bow or other embellishment for the top of your shamrock – I used a button that I covered with the same fabric as my yo yo
+- button, bow or other embellishment for the top of your felt – I used a button that I covered with the same fabric as my yo yo

 MAKE A FOUR LEAF CLOVER OR SHAMROCK

 There are three stages to making these gorgeous clips.
-First you need to create the four leaf clover.
+First you need to create the four leaf clover or a three leaf shamrock (depending on your preference).
 Nothing could be simpler!
 And the image below really makes it clear.

 Fold each square in half and cut a little scallop in the top of each piece using small sharp scissors.
 You’ll end up with two semi-circles at the top of each piece.

 Thread a needle with green thread and stitch three small running stitches across the base of each piece of felt.
 (I used pink thread so that the stitches were easier for you to see).

 Gently pull the thread to gather the felt.
 Secure the felt in place with some extra stitches.
 I like to stitch through each gathered piece again, just to be sure the gathering doesn’t come loose.